Bioconductor/BioC2019/docs/scholarships.md

 Scholarships are available and targeted toward _Bioconductor_ package developers and contributors.
 Scholarships cover registration, travel (up to $500 per person), and accommodation.
 All scholarship recipients must present a talk or poster.
+To apply for a scholarship, submit an abstract for talk or poster and indicate that your application is to be considered for a scholarship.

 Key dates for scholarships:

 - Thursday March 15, 2018: Abstract Submissions opens.
 - Thursday May 17, 2018: Abstract Submission deadline.